yoolmalaak/yoolmalaak/README.md

   ## Interest

 I'm passionate about computer science, data science, machine learning and web development.
-I am driven to improve my programming expertise and leverage apply the knowledge and skills in executing innovative projects that drive real-world impact.
+I am driven to improve my programming expertise and leverage the abilities and skills in executing innovative projects that drive real-world impact.
 I enjoy exploring new technologies, and opportunities to expand my knowledge, and collaborate with others to build innovative solutions.